British Indie Film Awards honour Fiennes, Branagh

 Previous recipients of the prize have included John Hurt, David Thewlis, Bob Hoskins, Jim Broadbent, Daniel Day-Lewis and Helena Bonham Carter, who won in 2010.

-Branagh, a renowned Shakespearean actor on stage and the big screen, will pick up the Variety Award for focussing the international spotlight on British cinema.
+Branagh, a renowned Shakespearean actor on stage and the big screen, will pick up the Variety Award for focusing the international spotlight on British cinema.

 He enjoyed commercial success as director of this year's "Thor" and also appeared in the Potter series.